openimagingdata/CDEStaging/bones-and-thoracic-cage.md

 ## Universal osseous findings

-These findings may be present in any bone.
+These findings may be present anywhere:

+- fracture
+- degenerative changes
+- osseous lesion

 Fracture: